What happens to your recycling

 - Household batteries are recycled.

-- Plastic bottles, tubs and trays are turned into new plastic products such as garden furniture.
+- Plastic bottles, pots, tubs and trays are turned into new plastic products such as garden furniture.

 - Electrical items are shredded and metals and plastics are removed for recycling.

-Paper from the paper points is taken to a transfer station.
-It is then sent to a paper mill in Kings Lynn, Norfolk and made into newsprint.
+Paper from paper banks is taken to a transfer station.
+It is then sent to a processor locally made into newsprint.

 Where your rubbish goes